SouthbankSoftware/provendb-docker-compose/README.md

 cd provendb-docker-compose
 ```

+### 3. Copy `sample.env` to `.env` and edit as appropriate

+You might also need to edit the files in `env/creds-standalone`.
+Particularly `anchor.env` which has the blockchain keys

-### 3. Ensure Docker images are up to date (run this regularly to get the latest features and bug fixes).
+### 4. Ensure Docker images are up to date (run this regularly to get the latest features and bug fixes).

 ```sh
 docker-compose pull
 ```

-### 4. Run the Docker containers.
+### 5. Run the Docker containers.

 _On Unix operating systems:_